 Unfortunately, it is not possible to totally eliminate ALL of the moisture (water) present in a fuel delivery system.
 And, because water weighs 8.0 pounds per gallon and diesel fuel weighs less than 7.5 pounds per gallon, the water will separate from the diesel fuel and accumulate at the lowest points in the fuel delivery system (i.e. the bottom of the tank and fuel delivery lines).

-Plus, all diesel fuel will contain a measureable amount of moisture ("dissolved" water in a diesel fuel will generally be 100ppm - parts per million or more).
-And, over time, with increases and decreases in fuel temperature, this normal fuel moisture content will accumulate as "free water" and build up in the lowest parts of the fuel delivery system.
+All diesel fuel will contain a measureable amount of moisture ("dissolved" water in a diesel fuel will generally be 100ppm - parts per million or more).
+Over time, with increases and decreases in fuel temperature, this normal fuel moisture content will accumulate as "free water" and build up in the lowest parts of the fuel delivery system.

 Diesel fuel "De-Icers" additives (agents) have been used for many years to chemically lower the freeze point temperature of moisture present in distillate fuels.
 Such chemicals have a very low freeze point temperature and when bonded with the moisture molecules of moisture in a diesel fuel, these De-Icer additives will lower the freeze point of the resulting mixture.

-Therefore, it is essential that any accumulation of free water in the storage container (storage tank or vehicle tank) be kept to a minimum.
+It is essential that any accumulation of free water in the storage container (storage tank or vehicle tank) be kept to a minimum.
 De-Icer agents have a strong affinity (driving force) for any water in the fuel delivery system.
-Accordingly, De-Icer additives will seek out the free water first and be drawn into the free water until the free water content is "fully saturated".
+De-Icer additives will seek out the free water first and be drawn into the free water until the free water content is "fully saturated".

 If a fuel storage tank has an inch or two of free water in the bottom, all of the De-Icer agent added to the diesel fuel will be drawn out of the diesel fuel and into the free water in the bottom of the tank.
 And, the diesel fuel itself will not be properly protected.